accordproject/techdocs/docs/tutorial-hyperledger.md

 ---
 id: tutorial-hyperledger
-title: Deploying on Hyperledger Fabric
+title: With Hyperledger Fabric
 ---

-## Hyperledger Fabric 2.0
+## Hyperledger Fabric 2.2

 Sample chaincode for Hyperledger Fabric that shows how to execute a Cicero template: https://github.com/accordproject/hlf-cicero-contract